topspin/topspin-wordpress/readme.txt

 All markup output by this plugin is XHTML-compliant and heavily classed to allow for easily styling with CSS.
 The plugin comes with two different 'templates' called `Standard` and `Simplified`.

+*PLEASE NOTE: This plugin is meant to be customized!
+It will work "out of the box" with just about any theme, but it may not match your site or be as "pretty" as you'd like.
+Additionally, if your theme uses featured images in the header of posts, you may have to make adjustments to ensure the display of the products is to your liking.*

 The `Simplified Template` is designed to give the best out-of-the box store layout if you prefer to do little or no customization.
 It uses HTML Tables to construct the Store Grid and therefore is less flexible for developers who wish to heavily customize the store's output.

 The `Standard Template` is designed as a skeleton framework with the Developer in mind, allowing for the most flexibility for template customizations.
 It uses floating HTML Divs to construct the Store Grid rather than Tables, making it easier to manipulate.